 The sauce is easy to reheat either in a saucepan or in the microwave.

-Adapted from a curry recipe by Gizzi Erskine.
+The recipe for this katsu curry is below, adapted from a curry recipe by Gizzi Erskine.

 Chicken Katsu Curry